fgomescyber/fgomescyber/README.md

 ## 👋 About Me

-I'm a software engineer with a strategic mindset and a solid legal background.
+I'm a software engineer student with a strategic mindset and a solid legal background.
 For years, I worked in the public sector, participating in investigations - including financial and cybercrime.
 Today, I bring that analytical depth to software development.

 My current focus is on backend development, intelligent automation, and cybersecurity.